 |Best Timing for Hike||10am-noon (for sunbeam)||Early morning or late afternoon||Any clear sunny day||11am-1pm (for sunbeam)|

 If you want to explore slot canyons, northern Arizona and southern Utah is the area to go.
 Southern Utah itself has more than 1,000 slot canyons – the densest number of slot canyons in the world!
-So, it’s a little crazy that only TWO get all the attention.
+So, it’s a little crazy that two get most of the attention.

 Antelope Canyon is part of the Upper Waterholes Canyon drainage system and gets its name from the Pronghorn Antelope that used to roam the area.
 It’s arguably the most picturesque and most photographed slot canyon in the world.